francescobraicovich/Missing_Knowledge_Links_WIkipedia/README.md

 #### Functions

-- `dbscan_from_similarity.
+- `dbscan_from_similarity`.
 This function performs DBSCAN clustering based on a similarity matrix.
 It normalizes the similarity matrix, converts it to a distance matrix, and applies HDBSCAN with a range of `cluster_selection_epsilon` values to find the best clustering solution.
 The best solution is determined based on the silhouette score, ensuring the clusters are well-defined and distinct.
 Moreover the function avoids having noise clusters exessively big by reclustering noise into new clusters when this happens.

 ### 5. `missing_links.py`
 This code identifies potential missing links in a given graph based on a similarity matrix, cluster labels and two similarity thresholds.
 It helps to predict which connections could exist but are not currently present in the graph.
 Each couple of nodes that is in the same cluster and has a similarity score higher than the weak similarity threshold is saved as a missing link candidate.
 The same for couple of nodes that have similarity score higher than the strong threshold, even if not in the same cluster.